Barbanio/Publications/Multiculturalism in technology.md

 advances are only hypothetical and not real.
 We can see approximately the same numbers reflected in our community.
 A community aware of what is happening and that wants to reverse this situation by being more heterogeneous and multicultural, but in which many factors influence.

-Not all are in our hands.
+AsyncAPI was born as an open source initiative, a liberating software model in every sense, a code made by all and for all.
+It is not a model closed exclusively to the technological field, but a movement with a solid ethical base that crosses screens and shapes principles.
+That is why AsyncAPI is committed to this model.
+No matter how many external factors we have against us, we have a clear idea of the direction we are moving in and we are using everything we have at hand.
+And we, of course, remain with our minds, eyes and ears open: proposals are welcome.

 The decisions taken now will be key to building a better future.
 A freer and more inclusive one.
 We do not want a unidirectional mirror where only some can see themselves reflected, let us work in the search for a diverse and multifaceted mirror.

 Aspiring to form a community that is a melting pot of cultures and identities may seem somewhat utopian, but we believe it is a good goal to keep in mind and strive for.
 Let us at least try.